Icinga/icinga2/doc/4-monitoring-remote-systems.md

 > **Note**
 >
-> If there are existing hosts/services defined or modified, the cli command will not overwrite these (modified)
+> If there are existing hosts/services defined or modified, the CLI command will not overwrite these (modified)
 > configuration files.
 >
 > If hosts or services disappeared from the client discovery, it will remove the existing configuration objects
 > from the config repository.

-The `update-config` cli command will fail, if there are uncommitted changes for the configuration repository.
+The `update-config` CLI command will fail, if there are uncommitted changes for the configuration repository.
 Please review these changes manually, or clear the commit and try again.
 This is a safety hook to prevent unwanted manual changes to be committed by a updating the